UCI-MIND/REDCap-Multi-Lingual-Migration/README.md

 * Multi-Language Management -> Actions -> "Edit Language" (the pencil icon) -> "Import from file or system" -> "Browse" and select your filled-in .json file -> check "use imported values" -> "Import"

 After importing, it is highly recommended to perform a manual check of the translations to ensure that no fields were missed or translated incorrectly.
 Be vigilant for any non-functioning HTML or JSON-esque code fragments.

+# Funding

+To support our work and ensure future opportunities for development, please acknowledge the software and funding.
+The project was funded by The University of California, Irvine's Institute for Memory Impairments and Neurological Disorders (UCI MIND) grant, P30AG066519.